Corruption in Equatorial Guinea: EG Justice

 There is no human-rights organization or anti-corruption group in Equatorial Guinea.
 The human-rights group EG Justice, which focuses on such issues in the country, is based abroad.
 Its executive director, Tutu Alicante, has lived in U.S. exile since age 19 and describes his country as having two realities.
 "It has the highest GDP per capita but also the widest gap between rich and poor people."
 Despite being "on paper the richest country on the continent on a per capita basis, on a par with many European nations", he told The Guardian in 2014, Equatorial Guinea has "one of the highest income and standard of living disparities. ...
-The income per capita is one which should allow people to have the same access to healthcare etc. as most European nations.
+The income per capita is one that should allow people to have the same access to healthcare, etc., as most European nations.
 Then you look at the rates of access to water, access to adequate healthcare, access to education, infant mortality, maternal mortality, and you see that we are basically where the DRC is, where Haiti is.
 The gap between the income and the access to basic needs and rights is astronomical."
 The reason for the absence of human-rights or anti-corruption groups, he has explained, is that the country is small, and any institution, such as a church, "that the government perceives as sufficiently powerful is immediately co-opted" or "completely undermined".
 Also, there are no labor unions, and any meeting of over five people requires a government permit.

 When the African Football Confederation (CAF) awarded Equatorial Guinea the rights to host the 2015 Africa Cup of Nations tournament (AFCON), Alicante protested.
 "At a moment when Equatorial Guinea desperately needs to move from dictatorship to democracy and at a moment when we in Equatorial Guinea and beyond should be concerned with political and economic reforms that would transform the riches of our nations into sustainable economic development for all, it is unfortunate to see the CAF and other institutions acting in complicity with the government of Equatorial Guinea to entrench corruption and bad governance", he said.